Carthage Tunisia Travel Guide

 Jazz à Carthage: An international jazz festival, usually in spring.
 Oasis Festival (Tozeur): A music festival in the desert environment.
 This needs travel south.

-Tunisia has many options for renewal.
+Tunisia possesses numerous options for rejuvenation.
 Wellness traditions are noteworthy.

 Hammam (Turkish bath) experiences: Widely available in traditional bathhouses in the Medina.
-A cleansing and relaxing the feeling is available.
+A cleansing and relaxing the experience is available.

 Growing, especially in rural areas.